nvroot/Zero-Health/challenges.md

 **Category**: Mass Assignment
 **Goal**: Escalate your privileges to administrator level by exploiting mass assignment vulnerabilities.

-**Description**: The profile update functionality suffers from mass assignment vulnerabilities, allowing you to modify fields that should be restricted.
+**Description**: The profile update functionality at `/api/users/profile` suffers from mass assignment vulnerabilities, allowing you to modify any field in the user model that you include in the request body, including restricted fields like role.

 **What you'll learn**:
 - Mass assignment attack techniques
 - The importance of input validation
 - How to properly handle user input in updates

-**Hint**: When updating your profile, the system may accept more fields than intended.
-Explore what fields exist in the user model and try to modify restricted ones.
+**Hint**: When updating your profile via `/api/users/profile`, the system accepts any fields you provide in the request body.
+Explore what fields exist in the user model (like `role`, `email`, etc.) and try to modify restricted ones.
+Try sending a PUT request with additional fields like `{"role": "admin"}`.

 ---